-Ultimate Patient Protection Includes Screening and Monitoring Against the National Sex Offender Registry
+Ultimate Patient Protection Includes Screening and Monitoring Against the National Sex Offender Public Website

 Health care is a trust-based industry.
 A health care consumer selects a primary care physician based on the providers within his or her insurance plan, by proximity, and sometimes by a Star Rating.
 Often, a friend or relative will recommend a physician with whom they have had a positive experience.
 Referrals for specialists are usually made by the primary care physician from the in-network pool and can range from a podiatrist to a transplant team.